xinyix/Durbin-Watson-Statistic/README.md

 alternative hypothesis: true autocorrelation is greater than 0
 ```

-Now we generate another AR(1) error term with parameter rho = 0.9, then run Durbin-Watson test again and expect strong autocorelation in the disturbance
+Now we generate another AR(1) error term with parameter rho = 0.9, then run Durbin-Watson test again and we should expect strong autocorrelation in the disturbance

 ```
 > err2 <- filter(err1, 0.9, method="recursive")